Kidney Stones Treatment in Tucson, AZ

 Kidney Stone Treatments

 The treatment of kidney stones depends on their size and location.
 Stones under 4mm have a 90% chance of passing without surgery.
 Stones bigger than 6mm only pass on their own 20%.
 Stones typically get stuck at the narrow points of the ureter.
 The first spot is the junction of the ureter with the kidney (UPJ).
 The next hold up spot is midway toward the bladder where the blood vessels to the legs cross the ureter.
 The narrowest spot is at the junction of the bladder with the ureter (UVJ).
 When stones get stuck here the symptoms of urinary frequency and burning are often experienced.

 Medical or a conservative treatment may be decided upon if the stone is not blocking the kidney and pain is minimal.
 The most important medicines are water and time.
 2-3 liters a day is a must.
 Medications to help with pain are often used such as hydrocodone and ibuprofen.
 Some people get relief by sitting in warm water such as a Jacuzzi or hot bath.
-Your doctor may give you Flomax to help decrease ureteral colic.
+Your urologist may give you Flomax to help decrease ureteral colic.
 A follow-up CT or X-ray will show if any progress has been made.

 - ESWL (extracorporeal shock wave lithotripsy).
-This a minimally invasive treatment typically performed as an outpatient.
+This is a minimally invasive treatment typically performed as an outpatient.
 Only IV sedation is needed to undergo ESWL.
 The stone is visualized on X-ray and shocked up to 3000 times over about a 30-minute session.
 This approach is ideal for Calcium stones up to 2 cm.

 - Ureteroscopy with Lasertripsy.
 If the stone is lodged in the ureter or ESWL was unsuccessful, this is a highly successful approach.
 This minor surgery requires general anesthesia for about 2 hours.
 A fine fiber-optic scope is guided directly to the stone and a laser fiber is used to break the stone.
 A stent is usually placed in the ureter afterward and will be removed in one week in the office.